microsoft/pai/docs/pai-management/doc/how-to-configure-cluster-configuraiton.md

     os: ubuntu16.04
 ```

 In this field, you could define several sku with different name.
-And in the machine list you should refer your machine to one of them.
+And in the ```machine-list``` you should refer your machine to one of them.

 | Configuration Property | Meaning |
 | --- | --- |